 - To order task types, drag and drop to a desired position within the list.

-- To edit/update settings, click Edit button .
+- To edit/update settings, click the "Edit" button .

-- To create a new task type, click "New Task Type" .
+- To create a new task type, click the "New Task Type" button .

 Assigning Task Types to a Folder/Project